Hrvatski

 This page is about writing audio software.

-Software aimed at playing something may be written in several programming languages.
+Software aimed at playing something may be written in several programming languages, text-based and visual.
 Depending on the language, a software program may be compiled or interpreted.

 In educative environments, with the objective of showing someone how something can work, or illustrate a scientific thesis, interpreted languages show advantage, for simplicity and making the machine immediately show the effect of programming.